 SOIL

-Now it is time to add some soil.
+Now it is time to add some garden soil.

 I like to use a good moisture control potting mix.
 With the hot sun beating down on my front porch, these plants need some extra help with moisture.